playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 > solves the issue from the user's standpoint; it doesn't solve the memory leak that you're creating by not cleaning up your
 > `setTimeout`.
 >
-> To understand this a bit better, [I wrote an article about this exact topic.](TODO://WriteIt)
+> To understand this a bit better, [there's a section of this chapter that explains this.](#hidden-memory-leaks)

 <!-- tabs:end -->